Smatek1001/AI_DnD/Characters/NPCs/Jib.md

 **Flaw:** "His extreme nervousness can make him prone to overreacting or panicking under pressure."

 ## IV.
 Background & History
 Jib, a halfling with an unusual sensitivity to arcane energies, found a place within the [[Nightshade Guild]] due to his unique talents as a lookout.
 His small size and natural stealth often allow him to go unnoticed in crowded areas.
-He often works alongside [[Kyssra]], but his specialty lies in detecting subtle magical anomalies or approaching spellcasters near the [[Whispering Door]].
+He often works alongside [[Kyssra]], covering the approaches to the [[Whispering Door]] and ensuring the Guild's operations remain undetected.
 His heightened senses make him invaluable for the Guild's covert operations.

 ## V. Goals & Motivations
 ### Short-term Goals